Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Enable-AzRecoveryServicesBackupProtection.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group.
+Specifies the name of the resource group of a virtual machine.
 Specify this parameter only for ARM virtual machines.

 ```yaml